Buy and assign to

 Is there an assessment?

-• Identify the environmental effects of planned oily discharges and accidental releases to sea
+• Identify the different types of oily discharges to sea and explain how to minimise them

-• Explain the types and sources of planned oily discharges and accidental releases to sea
+• Explain the difference between planned operational discharges and accidental releases

 • Internet Access - Users will need a computer or device with a web browser and an internet connection.